r3dlight/keysas/documentation/user_documentation/raspberry.rst

 `Power supply. <https://www.raspberrypi.com/products/type-c-power-supply/>`_

 .. note::
-  No data is or will be collected during your use of the white station.
+  No data is or will be collected during your use of the **Keysas** station.